-In addition, TT, Western Union, and Money Gram are the most common mode of payment in China, but good suppliers accept Paypal as well.
+In addition, TT, Western Union, and MoneyGram are the most common mode of payment in China, but good suppliers accept PayPal as well.
 Always be cautious of using untraceable wire service transfers with suppliers you do not know – these are highly risky and susceptible to fraud.

 Factory audits are the right tool to verify a supplier’s claims about their production capability.
-Most quality control firms, and some sourcing agents, can audit a factory based on a checklist that corresponds to your needs.
+Most quality control firms and some sourcing agents can audit a factory based on a checklist that corresponds to your needs.
 Prices range from 300 to 900 USD for a day of work in the main production areas.

 Search through this database of the Chinese Supreme Court.
 Type in the Chinese name of your supplier and see if you find it there.
 You will be able to find out if they have been given a sentence and if they failed to pay damages.
 Unfortunately, this site is available only in Chinese.
-However, a Chinese contact or your Chinese sourcing agent would be able to help you with this step.
+However, a Chinese contact or your Chinese sourcing agent should be able to help you with this translation step.

 You can order a report from third-party authentication services such as GloBIS, where their business credit report service will provide information on your potential Chinese supplier, including legal representatives, shareholders, business scope, financial records from the last three years, and other information.